ziesha-network/pelmeni-testnet/README.md

     <img width="400" src="https://user-images.githubusercontent.com/4275654/188954000-450b32ad-c5e8-4714-9664-3afa40400508.png" alt="Deposit/Withdraw/Rsend/Zsend">
 </p>

-People who want to transfer their Zeeka tokens cheaply, would need to deposit their funds to MPN through the `deposit` command.

 ### How to mine ℤeeka?

 In order to be a miner, besides working on a PoW puzzle, you will also need to